 - Once admitted, complete the Disability Accommodation Request form online

-- Request a letter of accommodation from your ASAC counselor and present it to your study abroad site coordinator if accommodations are needed
+- Request a letter of accommodation from your Disability Access Advisor and present it to your study abroad site coordinator if accommodations are needed

 Additional resources on study abroad for students with disabilities: